mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 ![heroku-first-stage-deployment][h_first]

 After creating apps we can bind hem together in single pipeline.
-Lets do it from CLI tool.
-In order to work CLI  requires additional plug-in.
+To do it from HeokuCLI we need additional plug-in.
 Lets install it:

-{% highlight python %}
+{% highlight bash %}
 (md_analytics) [mdyzma@devbox md_analytics]$ heroku plugins:install heroku-pipelines
 Installing plugin heroku-pipelines... done
 {% endhighlight %}